Search

 Do you offer refunds on extra-curricular program registrations?

-Once a program has started, Lauremont School cannot refund or pro-rate any payment for missed classes due to school co-curricular activities/events/trips and school closures or program cancellations due to inclement weather.
+Once the registration deadline has passed (August 15th, 2025) , Lauremont School cannot refund or pro-rate any payment for missed classes due to school co-curricular activities/events/trips and school closures or program cancellations due to inclement weather.

 No refund requests will be accepted after the registration deadline date.